Asian Americans in arts and entertainment: Model minority

 In The New York Times Magazine in January 1966, "Success Story, Japanese-American Style", the term "model minority" was coined by sociologist William Petersen.
 It was used in order to describe Japanese Americans as ethnic minorities who, despite marginalization, have achieved success in the United States.
 While it was first used to depict Japanese Americans, it has since evolved to characterize Asian Americans in general, specifically East Asians (i.e. Chinese, Japanese, and Korean) and the South Asian community.

 However, this concept has faced major criticism from the Asian American community.
 According to Asian Americans Advancing Justice - Los Angeles, "the misperception that Asian Americans are doing fine on their own has serious policy implications ... politicians won't talk about our community's needs if they assume people don't require assistance."

 This stereotype is often portrayed in media, such as television and film.
 Characters such as George Huang in Law & Order: SVU, Cristina Yang in Grey's Anatomy, and Archie Kao in CSI: Crime Scene Investigation are all examples of this.

 In addition, in the second edition of her book, Unraveling the Model Minority Stereotype: Listening to Asian American Youth, Professor Stacy J. Lee argues that the ostensibly sterling stereotype was constructed to silence the charges of racial inequality and to delegitimize the protests of racial discrimination.
 Bob H. Suzuki also questions the validity of the stereotype, contending that it is only media hype, more myth than reality.
 Suzuki further argued that, deceptively flattering and favorable on the surface, the model minority stereotype is inaccurate, overgeneralized, and a liability for Asian Americans.
 The commendation of Asian Americans as a model minority implicitly denigrates other racial groups as well.

+White Savior Complex

+In Gran Torino, Walt Kowalski (Clint Eastwood) a White mechanic and Korean War Veteran and Sue Lor (Ahney Her), an Asian American teenager, who are neighbors that develop an unlikely relationship after Walt rescues Sue from a gang.
+In the movie, Sue is being harassed by three gang members who are trying to intimidate on the street.
+Sue talks back with aggressive language and attitude as a way to stand her ground by saying, “Oh another a**hole who has a fetish for Asian girls?
+God that gets so old.”
+They continue to harass her, when Walt sees this happening and threatens the gang when he pulls out his hand from his coat in the shape of a gun.
+The gang just laughs at him and continues to tell Walt to get out but then he reaches into his coat and pulls out a real gun, and tells them to leave her alone and for her to come with him in his truck.
+This demonstrates how the “white savior complex” perpetuates the idea that not only just women but all people of color need saving.
+It is always a white character that is the one to save the person of color from a situation they can't seem to get out of.